- Develop a Plot Plan

 After completing your plan, you will probably be eager to begin work on the landscape.
 You may want to implement the design over a period of years.
 Decide which part of the landscape is most important.
 By establishing priorities, the landscape can be implemented in stages.
 Always try to finish one project before starting the next.
 Remember that "design is opinion."
 What pleases you and your family is the only criterion for a "good" design.

-The following publications are available from county Extension Centers or online.
+The following publications are available online.

 Publication date: Jan.
 1, 2002